How Many Mortgages Can You Have?

 Yes, if you secure multiple mortgages on the same property, these are typically provided by different lenders.
 You would have your original mortgage with one lender, your second charge mortgage with another lender, etc.

-If you’re applying for multiple mortgages for multiple properties, it’s up to you whether you do this with the same lender or with different lenders.
+If you’re applying for multiple mortgages for multiple properties, it’s up to you whether you do this with the same or different lenders.
 Bear in mind that, either way, you’ll need to disclose the details of all the properties you currently own and are in the process of buying, and each lender will assess affordability on this basis.

 How to get approved for multiple mortgages